visitor-sign-in

 - Do you need badge printing now, or later?
 If now, confirm Brother QL-820NWB, QL-810W, or QL-720NW support on the vendor’s compatibility page before signing a contract.
 Setup posts for each printer model are linked from the InstaCheckin docs if you’re going that route.

 - What’s your real budget?
-SMB-tier vendors land in the $40–$60/location/month range; Envoy and Lobbytrack run higher.
-If you’re at a 12-site company, multiply by 12 and stress-test the math against the visitor volume each site actually sees.
+Entry-tier pricing varies by vendor — check each vendor’s pricing page before committing.
+Envoy and Lobbytrack typically run at a higher tier than the SMB-focused options.
+If you’re at a 12-site company, multiply the per-location cost by 12 and stress-test the math against the visitor volume each site actually sees.

 After that: trial two vendors in parallel for two weeks.
 Run real visitors through both.
 The one that survives a busy Wednesday afternoon — printer doesn’t disconnect, host notifications fire, kiosk doesn’t drop out of Single App Mode — is the one to keep.
 See our office visitor management system page for the deployment patterns that surface those failure modes.